Zach Davies wins Chicago debut as Cubs beat Pirates 4-3

+CHICAGO (AP) — Zach Davies worked quickly.
+He moved the ball around the plate.
+He made a couple of big pitches at key moments.

+It was a familiar scene for the Chicago Cubs.
+Only Davies was wearing their uniform this time.

-CHICAGO (AP) — Zach Davies pitched into the sixth inning in his Chicago Cubs debut, leading his new team to a 4-3 victory over the short-handed Pittsburgh Pirates on Sunday.
+Davies pitched into the sixth inning in his Cubs debut, leading his new team to a 4-3 victory over the short-handed Pittsburgh Pirates on Sunday.

+“It’s great.
+It’s a little bit different playing on this side of the field,” Davies said, “and get to experience that kind of crowd cheering for you instead of against you.”

 Ian Happ homered and Kris Bryant reached three times as Chicago earned its second straight win after losing on opening day.
 Joc Pederson also drove in a run with a groundout.